antoine-cottineau/app_linker/readme.md

 To keep the implementation concrete, we choose to design the module for a fictional recipe app called `bestrecipes`.
 This app could for example contain recipes that are posted by chefs, a way for the user to follow chefs, a grading system for the recipes...

-We'll focus on implementing deeplinks and push notifications that can either link to a homefeed or to a "recipes" screen.
+We'll focus on implementing deeplinks and push notifications that can either link to a home feed or to a "recipes" screen.
 Here are some examples of possible deeplinks and push notifications:

 ### Home